From keeping leftovers safe to managing holiday stress, these tips can help make the holiday season a little merrier.

 2. Keep leftovers safe.

 If you’re wondering whether those appetizers have been out too long, you might be better off tossing them.

 These tips can help keep your leftovers safe:

 - Know the danger zone.
-Anything lukewarm, or between 40°F and 140°F, can develop bacteria growth that can lead to food poisoning.
+Anything lukewarm, or between 40 degrees Fahrenheit and 140 degrees Fahrenheit, can develop bacteria growth that can lead to food poisoning.

 - Refrigerate perishable food within 2 hours of cooking.
 “It’s always best to make sure food stays hot or cold,” Boozer explains.
 “Promptly refrigerating leftovers is very important to avoid foodborne illness.”

 - Keep an eye on your calendar.
 How long can those leftovers stay in your refrigerator?
-According to the U.S. Department of Agriculture’s food safety guidelines, leftover turkey can refrigerated for 3 to 4 days, so that means until the Monday after Thanksgiving.
-Turkey can also be frozen to eat later — just keep in mind that it’s ideal to eat frozen turkey within 2-6 months.
+According to the U.S. Department of Agriculture’s food safety guidelines, leftover turkey can be refrigerated for three to four days, so that means until the Monday after Thanksgiving.
+Turkey can also be frozen to eat later — just keep in mind that it’s ideal to eat frozen turkey within two to six months.

 Thanks to COVID-19, we’ve all become familiar with simple measures that can also help prevent other respiratory illnesses, such as the flu.

 - Wash your hands thoroughly — and often.
 “One of the best ways to stay well is to wash your hands for at least 20 seconds with warm water and soap,” Boozer says.